vojtechmares/blog/content/posts/gitlab-emails-with-aws-ses-via-terraform.md

 # Summary

 In summary, I believe this configuration is pretty straight-forward with no hick ups.
 It took me about 15 minutes to configure and I did not need to touch the configuration ever since.

+## Price

+As I have mentioned it before at the beginning of the article, that a price is a concern.
+I would like to share that as well.

+Since I am using SES only for self-hosted GitLab and Sentry where outgoing mail is something like 10-50 emails per month, the price is not issue at all.

+In reality I pay just a few cents a month and mostly because of S3 traffic, but that belongs to a different thing.